-The truth is when you network you aren’t looking for a job.
+The truth is when you network you aren’t asking for a job.
 You’re seeking information.
-And let’s agree to stop calling that one-on-one meeting an informational interview.
+And let’s agree to stop calling these one-on-one meetings an informational interview.
 It isn’t an interview at all.

 It’s a conversation.
 It’s a meeting.

 Here are networking tips to help you do this better!